 Our seven day meal planners are nutritionally-tailored to suit your baby during three stages of the weaning process up until their first birthday and come complete with a list of foods to avoid and exciting new foods to try.
 They're designed with busy new mums in mind, because who's got the time to trawl the web for info every time your baby's hungry.

 If you're looking for inspiration when it comes to feeding your little one we're here to help.
 From homemade baby food and purees to family meals you can enjoy together our downloadable, printable meal plans are sure to help make meal times easier.

-Which foods should I avoid?If you choose to start weaning from four months old, avoid whole eggs, meat, fish and poultry until your baby reaches six months old as they could make him ill.
+Which foods should I avoid?If you choose to start weaning from four months old, avoid whole eggs, meat, fish and poultry until your baby reaches six months old as they could make them ill.
 It's fine to introduce a whole egg when your baby is six months old, but make sure it's well cooked first.
-Don't add salt, sugar or honey to your baby's meal until he is a year old.
+Don't add salt, sugar or honey to your baby's meal until they're a year old.

 Can my baby have nuts?

 As long as there isn't a family history of nut allergies, it's OK to introduce ground nuts or smooth peanut butter to babies over six months old but whole nuts shouldn't be given to under five year olds.